Pentatonic Scale Guitar Lesson

 In Guitar Blog, Music, Practice and Technique, Scales by Craig SmithLeave a Comment

-These scales are simultaneously the most used and sometimes most purposely avoided of all scales on the guitar.
+Pentatonic scales are simultaneously the most used and sometimes most purposely avoided of all scales on the guitar.
 In all of my years of teaching guitar lessons, I’ve found there are typically 2 kinds of guitarists:

 “How can I get away from Pentatonic scales?”

 “Why would you want to?”
+SO true!

-That’s not to say there are many other equally interesting scales and arpeggios you can add.. but the Pentatonic scale is the Swiss Army Knife of scales in our guitar toolbox.
+That’s not to say there are many other equally interesting scales and arpeggios you can add, but the Pentatonic scale is the Swiss Army Knife of scales in our guitar toolbox.

 A wise man once said, “If you can’t play the Blues, you can’t play Rock”.
 This is a statement I happen to agree with.
 As guitarists, how much do we really know about the pentatonic scales?
 Can you play outside of the main “blues box” shape?Click To Tweet